rodpayne/php-apache-mysql-containerized/README.md

 volumes:
     data:
 ```

+The mysql image has been changed from the official one because the official mysql does not include a version compatible with the ARM-based Raspberry Pi's Raspbian Stretch.

 ### Decouple dependencies, run one process per container (PID 1)
 Containers at the core are simply process encapsulation within a shared Linux kernel, to allow for many processes to run inside of their own spaces without interfering or interacting unless we explicitly tell them they can.
 Thus, it is a long-running best practice to run your primary service within a container as PID 1.
 This means that no other process should be running inside of your containers.
 It allows containers to maintain a native linux process lifecycle, respect linux process signals, allow for greater security, and will make your life easier when you schedule these containers on orchestrators such as Docker Swarm or Kubernetes in production.